jedahan/kiss-find/readme.md

 # build

-This repository contains the tools used to create the kiss-find database.
+This repository contains the tools used to create the kiss-find database and web client.

-It requires `git` and `grep`
+The database build requires `git` and `grep`

 Optional support for github repo discovery is enabled by being logged in with the github `gh` cli, and requires `jq`.

 Run `make clean; make` to generate a fresh db for kiss-find.

+The web client build requires `tjs`

 # adding a repository